 We were designed to move all day and to eat according to cycles of plenty and scarcity.
 Now we sit at computers, eat three meals a day year round.
 Additionally stress and emotional issues from living out of balance trigger food cravings causing us to reach for comfort foods.

 An imbalanced lifestyle of stress, overwork, lack of exercise, and poor food choices, leads to an imbalanced body and energy system.
 How do you balance yourself in an out-of-balance world?
-Traditional Chinese Medicine is a powerful tool that creates a balanced energy flow to correct dysfunctions in metabolism that lead to weight gain.
+Acupuncture is a powerful tool that creates a balanced energy flow to correct dysfunctions in metabolism that lead to weight gain.

 A Balancing Act

 According to TCM, the root cause of weight gain is an imbalance in the Chinese organ systems of the Liver and Spleen.
-(These are not the same as the organs of western medicine that go by the same names).
-The TCM Spleen is responsible for transforming food into energy.
+These are not the same as the organs of western medicine that go by the same names.
+The Spleen in Chinese Medicine is responsible for transforming food into energy.
 When it doesn’t perform properly, food accumulates in the form of fat.
 You also experience fatigue because sufficient energy isn’t being extracted from the food.
 This is similar to a toxic digestive system that isn’t absorbing nutrients.